jxareas/PolyLab/docs/dev/DEVELOPER.md

 - [Code Formatting](#code-formatting)
 - [Commit Messages](#commit-messages)

-See the [contribution guidelines](./CONTRIBUTING.md) if you'd like to contribute to `CineMates`.
+See the [contribution guidelines](./CONTRIBUTING.md) if you'd like to contribute to `PolyLab`.

 ## Prerequisite Software

-Before you can build `CineMates`, you must install and configure the following products on your development machine:
+Before you can build `PolyLab`, you must install and configure the following products on your development machine:

 - [Git](http://git-scm.com) and/or the **GitHub app** (for [Mac](http://mac.github.com) or